Sammy-John/monitoring-and-automation-project/README.md

    Monitor failed logins, unauthorized access attempts, and firewall events to promptly detect breaches.
 2. **Compliance Checks**
    Regularly assess system configurations and patching practices to ensure adherence to security best practices.

+## Architecture Design

+### Overview
+The system architecture is designed to monitor system performance, server health, network connectivity, and more using a combination of a free, open-source monitoring tool and custom automation scripts.
+This layered approach ensures real-time monitoring, alerting, and automated remediation across simulated infrastructure components.

+### Components

+#### Monitoring Server
+- **Tool Selection:**
+  - We will use **Nagios Core** as the central monitoring server.
+Nagios is free, open-source, and widely supported.
+- **Functionality:**
+  - Collect and aggregate metrics from various nodes.
+  - Provide a real-time dashboard and configure threshold-based alerts.
+  - Integrate with email/SMS for notifications.

+#### Monitored Nodes
+- **Windows Servers:**
+  - Deploy Nagios-compatible agents (e.g., NSClient++) on Windows servers to gather performance metrics (CPU, memory, disk I/O) and monitor services (Active Directory, DNS, DHCP, DFS).
+- **Network Devices:**
+  - Monitor routers, switches, and firewalls using SNMP or other supported protocols to ensure reliable connectivity.
+- **Virtual Machines:**
+  - Monitor resource utilization (CPU, memory, storage) for VMs hosted on platforms like VMware.
+- **Remote Desktop & User Services:**
+  - Monitor session performance and connection stability for Remote Desktop Services and user authentication mechanisms.

+#### Data Flows
+- **Metric Collection:**
+  - Agents on each node collect metrics and transmit data to the central Nagios server.
+- **Data Aggregation:**
+  - The central server processes incoming data, applies predefined thresholds, and identifies anomalies.
+- **Alerting:**
+  - When metrics exceed thresholds, alerts are generated via email/SMS and logged for further analysis.
+- **Automation:**
+  - Custom PowerShell scripts are integrated as event handlers to automatically remediate common issues (e.g., restarting services or clearing temporary files).

+#### Integration Points
+- **Email/SMS Notifications:**
+  - Nagios integrates with free SMTP services and SMS gateways to send real-time alerts.
+- **Custom Automation Scripts:**
+  - PowerShell scripts are triggered by Nagios events to perform automated remediation.
+- **Log Aggregation:**
+  - Consolidate logs from Windows servers and network devices using tools like Windows Event Forwarding or NXLog for centralized analysis.

+### Deployment Overview
+- **Virtualized Environment:**
+  - Deploy the monitoring system on a Linux virtual machine running Nagios Core.
+  - Simulate the entire infrastructure on a single computer using virtualization software (e.g., VirtualBox or VMware Player) to host multiple virtual machines representing different infrastructure components.
+- **Local Simulation:**
+  - This setup allows you to demonstrate and test the complete monitoring and automation workflow on your local machine.

+### Summary
+This architecture leverages the free, open-source Nagios Core for monitoring combined with custom PowerShell scripts for automation.
+It is designed to be scalable and modular, making it ideal for showcasing system monitoring, proactive maintenance, and security best practices.